Saturable absorption in defect-rich diamond nanophotonics

 \section{Conclusion}

 In this work, we demonstrate and characterize saturable absorption in high-${Q}/V$ diamond microdisk cavities fabricated from dense-NV diamond.
 Using power-dependent measurements of transmission spectra across whispering-gallery modes spanning 979\,nm to 1604\,nm, we observe a nonlinear reduction in cavity loss for modes near 979\,nm, 1047\,nm, and 1267\,nm.
-Using a two-level saturable absorber model, we extract wavelength-dependent absorption coefficients and saturation intensities and identify a hydrogen-based defect as the likely cause of the saturable absorption.
-The $\text{N}_2\text{V}^-$ centre is also highlighted as a potential culprit.
-At 1047\,nm, we find that the defects saturate at an intensity of $I_{\text{sat}}=3.3\,(1)$\,MW/cm$^2$, with an absorption coefficient of $\alpha_0 =0.537\,(5)$\,cm$^{-1}$.
+Using a two-level saturable absorber model, we extract wavelength-dependent absorption coefficients and saturation intensities and identify a hydrogen-based defect as a plausible cause of the saturable absorption, although the $\text{N}_2\text{V}^-$ centre could also be responsible.
+Absorption due to several other common defects including substitutional nitrogen, mono- and divacancies, and both charge states of the NV centre are unlikely due to energy constraints.
+At 1047\,nm, we find that the defects saturate at an intensity of $2.1\,(8)\,$\,MW/cm$^2$ with an absorption coefficient of $0.53\,(2)$\,cm$^{-1}$.

 These absorbers introduce a material loss mechanism that can impact the performance of diamond nanophotonic devices and is particularly relevant for quantum sensing technologies that rely on dense-NV ensembles.
 One such application is IR absorption magnetometry.
 Here, we characterize an optical mode (${Q}>7\times10^4$) overlapping with the 1042 nm singlet transition of the negatively charged NV, demonstrating that these microcavities remain promising candidates for IR absorption magnetometry despite the presence of additional defect-mediated loss.
 Simultaneously, the observed nonlinear response highlights the potential of intrinsic diamond defects as functional elements for nonlinear and all-optical photonic applications, such as ${Q}$-switching, logic, and neuromorphic computing operations.
 These results provide new insight into defect-mediated optical loss in diamond nanophotonics and suggest strategies to harness defect-induced nonlinearities in future diamond photonic devices.